register for email updates

 Rice did not respond to several telephone and email messages seeking comment.

 The American Legislative Exchange Council awarded “scholarships” totaling $17,363 to Rice from 2004 to 2011, records show.
 Corporate donors — including petroleum, pharmaceutical, utility, tobacco and health-care interests — funded the scholarships, which were meant to cover the costs of airfare and lodging to attend ALEC functions.
-The donations generally are not disclosed as lobbyist gifts, since ALEC does not have a registered lobbyist in Georgia.
+The scholarships generally are not disclosed as lobbyist gifts, since ALEC does not have a registered lobbyist in Georgia.

 - Elected in a runoff over John Schwab in the 1996 Republican primary.